urbit/urbit.org-reloaded/content/grants/apprenticeship-studio-email.md

 ## Project Description

 The goal will be to build out the email capabilities of the studio mailer app.
 Currently it allows sending one-off emails and subscription based emails that are tied to a blog.
 We want to extend it to include transactional and mailing list based email campaigns, email and site analytics.
-A stretch goal would be to build out a frontend for managing these things in the studio app.
+We also want to extend the frontend capabilities to include managing these things in the studio app.

 ## Prerequisites